Forex: Buhari happy with market stability - Nigeria Today

 Emefiele, who spoke to State House correspondents after a closed door meeting with the President in the Presidential Villa, Abuja, on Thursday, said Buhari was delighted over the stability in the forex market.

-The financial experts recently confirmed that the policies of the CBN has improved dollar liquidity in the foreign exchange market.
+The News Agency of Nigeria (NAN) reports that financial experts recently confirmed that the policies of the CBN has improved dollar liquidity in the foreign exchange market.

 According to the CBN boss, the parallel market is currently stabilising at between N380 and N385 to a dollar.